Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 ### Samples that contain extra artifacts (Custom Scripts, nested templates, etc)

-When samples contain scripts, templates or other artifacts that need to be made available during deployment, using the standard parameters for staging those artifacts will enable command line deployment with the scripts provided at the root of the repo.
-This allows the template to be used in a variety of workflows without changing the templates or default parameters and the artifacts will be staged to a private location, rather than the public github uri.
+When samples contain scripts, templates or other artifacts that need to be made available during deployment, using the standard parameters for staging those artifacts will enable command line deployment with the scripts provided at the root of the repository.
+This allows the template to be used in a variety of workflows without changing the templates or default parameters and the artifacts will be staged to a private location, rather than the public GitHub URI.

 First, define two standard parameters:

-* _artifactsLocation - this is the base uri where all artifacts for the deployment will be staged.
+* _artifactsLocation - this is the base URI where all artifacts for the deployment will be staged.
 The default value should be the samples folder so that the sample can be easily deployed in scenarios where a private location is not required.
 * _artifactsocationSasToken - this is the sasToken required to access _artifactsLocation.
-The default value should be "?" for scenarios where the _artifactsLocation is not secured, for example, the raw github URI.
+The default value should be "?" for scenarios where the _artifactsLocation is not secured, for example, the raw GitHub URI.

 ```
   "parameters": {